 Using Hilton Honors points for standard room nights

 If you want to get the most out of your Hilton points, your best choice is to redeem them for standard room nights.
 As you can see from our redemption chart above, the value of a standard room night hovers around 0.5 cents per point.
 However, since Hilton doesn’t use a fixed redemption chart, but rather dynamic pricing, the value of your points varies depending on the level of the hotel that you book, time of year, location and how far in advance you book.

 You can use Hilton’s Points Explorer tool to get an estimate of how much your reward night will cost in points and compare it to the cash price to estimate point value.

-Hilton Points & Money rewards
+Hilton Points & Money Rewards

-This method gives you some great values for your points — around 0.5 cent on average and possibly higher, depending on the hotel and time of year.
+This method gives you some great values for your points — around 0.5 cents on average and possibly higher.
 Not only can you shave money off the cost of the room, but you can reduce taxes and resort fees when you use this option.